 The Importance of Sleep

-The adrenals are two small glands, located on top of each kidney, that release hormones such as cortisol and adrenaline.
+The adrenals are two small glands located on top of each kidney that release hormones such as cortisol and adrenaline.
 These “stress hormones” impact many important functions throughout the body.
-They help establish our stress tolerance, tame inflammation, regulate blood sugar and body fat, control potassium and sodium levels (impacting blood sugar), and influence sex drive and anti-aging… among other things.
+They help establish our stress tolerance, tame inflammation, regulate blood sugar and body fat, control potassium and sodium levels (impacting blood sugar), influence libido, and help with keeping us young by ensuring we are in a restorative repair mode… among other things.

 Getting good sleep, at regular intervals, is incredibly important for adrenal balance, and can help us reset our body’s circadian rhythm.
 It’s also the most fundamental recommendation of all for adrenal health.

-While getting a good night’s sleep is just a matter of making sleep a priority for some people, others need help falling and staying asleep.
+While getting a good night’s sleep is just a matter of making sleep a priority for some people, others need help falling and/or staying asleep.

 When you have insomnia, it’s obvious that you don’t get enough sleep due to the sheer quantity of time spent sleeping.
 However, you are also not getting enough sleep when you have hypersomnia, which is likely due to poor sleep quality.